Creator54/new-test/README.md

 Exit code, uptime

 ## Extras
-runs ls -lah if ls|wc -l <=40 while redrawing the theme saves typing ls everytime you do cd :P
+run `set dols 'false' ` if you want to remove ls-lah & uptime for the session. runs ls -lah if ls|wc -l <=40 while redrawing the theme saves typing ls everytime you do cd :P